jackmaden/philosophybreak/src/pages/articles/anatman-buddhist-doctrine-of-no-self-why-you-do-not-really-exist/index.md

 The existence of _every sentient being_ is characterized by suffering, for exactly the same reason ours is: we live transient lives of ignorance and pain.

 In encouraging detachment from self, then, Buddhism does not look away from reality.
 It’s not here to free us _from_ the world; it’s here to free us _for_ the world.
-Honing _selflessness_ through Buddhist practice, we put grasping ego to one side, open ourselves to reality, and cultivate love and compassion for all living beings.
+Honing _selflessness_ through Buddhist practice, we (as with [Iris Murdoch’s process of ‘unselfing’](/articles/iris-murdoch-unselfing-is-crucial-for-living-a-good-life/)) put grasping ego to one side, open ourselves to reality, and cultivate love and compassion for all living beings.

 ## Learn more about Buddhist philosophy